bloominstituteoftechnology/Precourse/Lesson6-JS-III/homework/Definitions.md

-Arrays are special variables that can store multiple values in a single variable.
-It's important to remember that when it is passed as an argument, an array only counts as a single argument (that is, don't use arguments.length or arguments[i] with an array).
+Arrays are special variables that can store multiple things at once.
+It's important to remember that when it is passed as an argument, an array only counts as one thing (that is, don't use arguments.length or arguments[i] with an array).